 Mon.
 Wed.
 Thu. & Fri.
-Aikido for Kids &Teens Summer Time Classes......9:00am-Noon Normally $40 per Day for 3 hours of class or Partial Day at $20 per 1 1/2 hour of class from 9:00am - 10:30 or 10:30 - Noon Times while Public Schools are in session are from 2:30pm-5:30pm The designation of Kids or Teens times are not exclusionary.
+Aikido for Kids &Teens Summer Time Classes......9:00am-Noon School Year Times .....2:30-5:30pm Normally $20 per 1 1/2 hour of class. from 2:30-4pm or 4-5:30pm (These times are flexible come have some fun learning.
+I don't worry much about the time.)
+Times while Public Schools are in session are from 2:30pm-5:30pm When the schools close for summer the times change to mornings from 9am-Noon.
+The designation of Kids or Teens times are not exclusionary.
 If the students (whatever age, 6-16) are having fun while learning they can stay the whole three hours.

 1 Aikido Class per Week = 4 Classes per Month = $75 per Month -- or 4 Class Card = $75